hphelion/documentation/commercial/GA1/commercial.install-GA-ovsvapp.md

 ## Cleaning up or deleting the OVSvApp {#clean}

 To clean up or delete the OVSvAPP setup:

 1. On the server where you extracted the `ovsvapp.tgz` file, locate the `hp-ovsvapp/conf/ovs_vapp.ini` file.

+2. Modify the `ovs_vapp.ini` file:

+	a.
+Enter information for the [vmware] section.
+<br>	b.
+Leave the

-2. Modify the `ovs_vapp.ini` file by entering only the connection details.
+by entering only the connection details.

-Run the following commands and follow the instructions:
+3. Run the following commands and follow the instructions:

 		cd /hp-ovsvapp/src/cleanup/
 		python cleanup.py

+	The installer presents

+4. Select an option:

+		1. Delete all OVSvApps from a Datacenter
+		2. Delete all OVSvApps with Trunk and Uplink VDS from a Datacenter
+		3. Delete all OVSvApps from given Clusters...
+		4. Delete a single or a comma separated list of OVSvApp...

 ## Uninstalling OVSvApp VM on ESX hosts<a name="uninstallvcn"></a>